Understanding AVVO, Superlawyers, US News Rating Sites

 - What was the process used in client selection?

-- Forty-three thousand nine hundred attorneys received attorney surveys, which included all the lawyers listed in Best Lawyers located in the United States.
+- Forty-three thousand nine hundred attorneys received attorney surveys, including all the lawyers listed in Best Lawyers located in the United States.

 - What was the process of selecting attorneys not listed on the site Best Lawyers?